 THE LIKE-A-PRO ICE CREAM

-With milk powder, milk, cream, sugar, and xanthan gum.
+With milk powder, milk, heavy cream, sugar, and xanthan gum.

 This is how we make this extraordinary Dulce de leche Ice Cream: we make Dulce de Leche from scratch, add milk and heavy cream, and then bake it in the oven to enrich the Dulce de Leche flavour.
 It has a beautiful, rich caramel colour, unlike any other I have seen in ice cream, a full Dulce de Leche flavour and a fantastic texture and mouthfeel, which are the natural result of the caramelisation of the sugar and lactose.